TowsifAhamed/GameRagKit/README.md

 GameRAGKit is a drop-in retrieval augmented generation (RAG) toolkit for building non-player characters (NPCs) that can scale from solo prototypes to fully-fledged productions.
 It keeps the runtime lightweight enough for Unity or dedicated C# services, while still letting you route high-impact scenes to cloud LLMs on demand.

 - **Engine agnostic.** Embed the library directly in Unity/other C# runtimes or host the bundled HTTP service for Unreal and everything else.
-- **Provider agnostic.** Run Ollama/LLamaSharp locally, route to OpenAI/Azure/Mistral/Gemini/HuggingFace, or mix them with hybrid routing.
+- **Provider agnostic.** Run Ollama locally, route to OpenAI/Azure/Gemini/Groq/OpenRouter/Mistral, or mix them with hybrid routing.
+See [Provider Compatibility](docs/2025-11-29/PROVIDER_COMPATIBILITY.md) for full details.
 - **Designer friendly.** Personas live in YAML, lore lives in folders, and the CLI handles ingestion, chat smoke tests, and packaging.

 > Dual-licensed: PolyForm Noncommercial 1.0.0 for community use with commercial terms available from the author.